nextflow-io/nextflow/docs/config.md

 `singularity.ociAutoPull`
 : :::{versionadded} 23.12.0-edge
   :::
 : When enabled, OCI (and Docker) container images are pull and converted to a SIF image file format implicitly by the Singularity run command, instead of Nextflow.
-Requires Singulairty 3.11 or later (default: `false`).
+Requires Singularity 3.11 or later (default: `false`).

 `singularity.ociMode`
 : :::{versionadded} 23.12.0-edge
   :::
 : Enable OCI-mode, that allows running native OCI compliant container image with Singularity using `crun` or `runc` as low-level runtime.
-Note: it requires Singulairty 4 or later.
+Note: it requires Singularity 4 or later.
 See `--oci` flag in the [Singularity documentation](https://docs.sylabs.io/guides/4.0/user-guide/oci_runtime.html#oci-mode) for more details and requirements (default: `false`).

 `singularity.pullTimeout`
 : The amount of time the Singularity pull can last, exceeding which the process is terminated (default: `20 min`).